Executive Board of Directors

 Jacqueline F. Christensen, Member at Large

-Jacqueline recently retired from Bank of America Merrill Lynch as a SVP & Senior Relationship Manager supporting Napa, Marin and Sonoma Counties.
-She managed a seasoned portfolio of commercial clients with annual revenues $10 million to $100 million, covering a broad range of industries that included agriculture, healthcare, manufacturing, technology and commercial construction to name a few.
-Jacqueline’s career spanned 36 years with Bank of America and included management and sales positions in Consumer Banking, Private Banking, Corporate Real Estate and Commercial Banking.
-She is involved in her community by volunteering her time as a Board Member for the Marin Economic Forum and Solano-Napa Habitat for Humanity.
-Jacqueline indicated her first career chapter is finished and is deciding what her second chapter will be; not yet ready to play golf and travel full time!
+Jacqueline recently accepted the Senior Commercial Relationship Manager position for the Commercial Banking Group of Exchange Bank.
+In her new position she primarily works the Bank’s large companies supporting their credit needs.
+Jacqueline moved from City National Bank to Exchange Bank to again work with her former and new clients in the North Bay.
+In addition; she also accepts new clients for commercial business throughout the great Bay Area market primarily for commercial real estate and construction requests.
+As the Senior Vice President and Senior Commercial Relationship Manager for Bank of America Merrill Lynch and City National Bank respectively; Jacqueline supported Marin, Napa and Sonoma counties.
+She managed a seasoned portfolio of commercial clients with annual revenues of $10 million to $200 million, covering a broad range of industries that included agriculture, healthcare, manufacturing, professional services, technology and commercial construction to name a few.
+Jacqueline’s commercial career has spanned over 38 years with Bank of America, City National Bank and now Exchange Bank.
+Her positions have included management and sales positions in Consumer Banking, Private Banking and Wealth Management, Corporate Real Estate and Commercial Banking.
+She is involved in her community by volunteering her time as a Board Member on the Executive Committee and Chair of the Nominating Committee for the Marin Economic Forum and Solano-Napa Habitat for Humanity.
+Jacqueline enjoys outdoor activities; cooking, tennis, travel and her favorite is playing a weekly round of golf with her husband, Bob.

 Pat Kendall – Member at Large